 What if I am running late or cannot make it to a meeting?

 It is an expectation that you will attend your academic advising meetings.
-Academic advisers have a lot of professional responsibilities, so it is important to make every effort to attend your meeting and be on time.
+Academic advisers have a lot of professional responsibilities, so it is important for you to make every effort to attend your meeting and be on time.
 In the event that unforeseen circumstances prevent you from attending or being on time, let the Student Life team know by submitting an enquiry through the my.uniLife app.

 Will an academic adviser help me to get better grades?